 There are other factors when it comes to deciding whether or not to try and heat a room individually.

-From a health point-of-view, it’s better to err on the side of caution when you’re considering heating just one room, especially if you’re elderly or disabled, or there are young children in the home.
-Heating one room is not helpful if it means you have to go to a cold toilet, kitchen or bedroom.
+From a health point-of-view, it's better to err on the side of caution when you're considering heating just one room, especially if you're elderly or disabled, or there are young children in the home.
+As far as basic comfort is concerned, heating one room is not helpful if it means you have to go from a warm room to a cold room.

 Safety is another important consideration.
-Open-fronted gas and solid fuel fires pose a particular hazard, especially to children and other vulnerable people, as there’s a risk of falling into or against them.
+Open-fronted gas and solid fuel fires can be hazardous to children and other vulnerable people, as there's a risk of falling into or against them.

-It’s far safer - and more energy-efficient - to opt for a glass fronted fire or stove, but nevertheless care is required.
-If you have a gas fire it’s important to have it serviced regularly - in rented homes this is the landlord’s responsibility.
+It's far safer - and more energy-efficient - to opt for a glass-fronted fire or stove, but care is still required.
+If you have a gas fire it's important to have it serviced regularly; in rented homes this is the landlord's responsibility.